-You do not need to remove the rear axle to adjust the chain.
-Just loosen it and use the adjustor nuts to move the wheel to its required location.
+When we adjust the chain, we don't fully unbolt the rear axle.
+We just loosen it and use the adjustor nuts to drag the wheel to its required location.

 When the rear wheel is aligned and the chain slack is correct, tighten the rear axle to 35 ft-lb.
-Tighten the rear axle adjustors' positioning nuts, and then tighten the rear axle adjustors' locknuts (the outer nuts) to lock the adjustors in place.
+Tighten the rear axle adjustors' 13mm positioning nuts, and then tighten the rear axle adjustors' locknuts (the outer 13mm nuts) to lock the adjustors in place.

-Lube the chain every time it is adjusted.
-You can use either a wax-based or an oil-based chain lube; CSC stocks both types.
+We always lube the chain every time we adjust it.
+You can use either a waxbased or an oil-based chain lube; we stock both types.
 You can call us at (800) 884-4173 if you need chain lube.